drocheam/optrace/docs/source/matrix_analysis.rst

 Thin Lens
 =================================================

 Thin Lens with focal length :math:`f`.
-This focal length needs to be the actual distance from principal plane to focus and not some distance scaled or normalized by a refraction index.
+This focal length needs to be the actual distance from principal plane to focus and not some distance scaled or normalized by a refraction index. :cite:`TMAWiki`

 .. math::
     \text{M}_\text{thin} =